Remember the Time: Music video

 The accompanying music video for "Remember the Time" was filmed in January 1992 at the Universal Studios Hollywood backlot.
 Prior to the release of the video, Jackson's record label promoted it by releasing clips, as well as releasing behind the scenes clips of making the video.
 The nine-minute video was promoted as a "short film".
-It premiered on ABC, NBC and Fox and BET on February 2, 1992.
+It premiered on ABC, NBC, Fox, BET, and MTV on February 2, 1992, the Fox broadcast of Remember the Time recorded a Nielsen rating of 13.1.
 After the video premiered on MTV, the channel aired a "rockumentary" called "More Dangerous Than Ever" which included glimpses of the making of the video.
 Jackson's record label would not release the video's budget figures.
 Directed by John Singleton and choreographed by Fatima Robinson, the video was an elaborate production and became one of Jackson's longest videos at over nine minutes.
-It was set in ancient Egypt and featured groundbreaking visual effects and appearances by Eddie Murphy, Iman, The Pharcyde, Magic Johnson, Tom "Tiny" Lister Jr. and Wylie Draper, who portrayed Jackson as an adult in the made-for-TV movie The Jacksons: An American Dream and died shortly after appearing in this video.
+It was set in ancient Egypt and featured groundbreaking visual effects and appearances by Eddie Murphy, Iman, Magic Johnson, Tom "Tiny" Lister Jr. and Wylie Draper, who portrayed Jackson as an older teenager and a young adult in the made-for-TV movie The Jacksons: An American Dream.

-Jackson appears in the video as a hooded wizard who enters an Egyptian palace and attempts to entertain the Pharaoh's bored Queen (Iman).
+Jackson appears in the video as a hooded wizard who enters an Egyptian palace and attempts to entertain the pharaoh Ramses the Great's bored wife, Nefertari (Iman).
 Two other entertainers had previously failed, and she has sent them to be executed.
-The Queen sees that this wizard is different — instead of juggling or eating fire, he walks up the steps to her throne and sings to her, asking her if she "remembers the time" they were together.
-The Pharaoh (Murphy) hardly appreciates this move and summons his guards.
-The wizard hides from the searching guards, secretly met the Queen and they kissed passionately.
-Then Jackson and begins an elaborate, Egyptian-style choreography with the Pharaoh's servants.
+The queen sees that this wizard is different: instead of juggling or eating fire, he walks up the steps to her throne and sings to her, asking her if she "remembers the time" they were together.
+The pharaoh (Murphy) hardly appreciates this move and summons his guards.
+The wizard hides from the searching guards, secretly meets Nefertari and they kiss passionately.
+Then Jackson begins an elaborate, Egyptian-style choreography with the pharaoh's servants.
 When the guards find him, Jackson turns into golden sand.
 In the video, Jackson was dressed in a costume made of gold satin.
 He wore golden chain mail, a white skirt with a phallic dangling sash, black pants and black boots.
 This video features a physically complicated dance routine that became the centerpiece of other videos from the Dangerous album.

 The music video was generally well received by music critics.
 Ira Robbins of Entertainment Weekly described the "Remember the Time" video as being a "gorgeous ancient Egyptian extravaganza".
-The music video appeared on the video albums: Dangerous – The Short Films, Video Greatest Hits – HIStory and Michael Jackson's Vision.
+The music video appeared on the video albums: Dangerous: The Short Films, Video Greatest Hits – HIStory and Michael Jackson's Vision.
 The music video, along with other videos from Dangerous, was frequently shown on MTV.